Palmer E. Pierce

 Palmer Eddy Pierce (October 23, 1865 – January 17, 1940) was a United States Army brigadier general who commanded the 54th Infantry Regiment on the Western Front of World War I. He was the first president of the National Collegiate Athletic Association (NCAA).

 Early life and education

 Palmer E. Pierce was born in Savanna, Illinois, to Henry C. Pierce and Laura Shepard.
 He was the second of three brothers.
 He grew up in Traer, Iowa, going on to attend Grinnell College and the US Military Academy at West Point, New York.
-He received his lieutenant's commission in 1891.
+He received his lieutenant's commission in 1891, graduating 42nd in a class of 65.
 He became athletic director at West Point for a short time in the early 1890s, managing the first Army football team.

 Early service

 Pierce first served in the Spanish–American War of 1898 during the Invasion of Cuba, Puerto Rico, and the resurrection of the Philippines.
 He served during the Boxer Rebellion in 1899.
 In 1901 he graduated from the Army War College and the school of the line and the staff class at Fort Leavenworth.

 Pierce was the first president of the NCAA, taking office in 1906.
 At the first organizational meeting in December 1905, he emphasized the importance of "home rule", which allowed any institutions that joined the NCAA to still keep their independence.
 He was a severe critic of the "old" rules committee, saying that they were "a self-constituted, self-perpetuating and irresponsible body, which, in order to make the rules more favorable to the playing area available at particular institutions, had degraded a once noble sport to a brutal gladitorial contest".

 He served in the Villa Expedition in 1916.